 Deep Learning with Augmentation for Accurate Coconut Leaf Disease Classification in Scenarios with Limited Data

-Ramesh, L. (2025) Deep Learning with Augmentation for Accurate Coconut Leaf Disease Classification in Scenarios with Limited Data.
-9th International Conference on Inventive Communication and Computational Technologies (ICICCT 2025): 11903.
+Nithya Priya, S. and Ramesh, L. (2025) Deep Learning with Augmentation for Accurate Coconut Leaf Disease Classification in Scenarios with Limited Data.
+In: 9 th International Conference on Inventive Communication and Communicational Technologies, Perambalur, India.

 [thumbnail of ICICCT_2025_Springer_Proceedings (1).pdf] Text